mayasaffron/Kaur-Health/README.md

                     {% endfor %}
 ```

-which worked and my server is no longer looking for a product AND service everytime an item is added
+which worked and my server is no longer looking for a product AND service everytime an item is added.
 ![issue solved!](readme-materials/bug_screenshots/bug_3(h).png)